cashviar/cashviar/README.md

 ## 加匯貓 Cashviar

 - Fond of counting banknotes
-- CFD trader
+- A CFD trader
-- Fintech programmer
+- A Fintech programmer
-- Big fan of Gojo Satoru
+- A Big fan of Gojo Satoru
-- Otaku on the cutting edge of trends
+- An Otaku on the cutting edge of trends